A bivariant Yoneda lemma and $(\infty,2)$-categories of correspondences: Abstract

 \section{Abstract}

-Everyone knows that if you have a bivariant homology theory satisfying a base change formula, you get an representation of a category of correspondences.
+A well-known folklore states that if you have a bivariant homology theory satisfying a base change formula, you get a representation of a category of correspondences.
 For theories in which the covariant and contravariant transfer maps are in mutual adjunction, these data are actually equivalent.
 In other words, a 2-category of correspondences is the universal way to attach to a given 1-category a set of right adjoints that satisfy a base change formula .

 Through a bivariant version of the Yoneda paradigm, I give a definition of correspondences in higher category theory and prove an extension theorem for bivariant functors.
 Moreover, conditioned on the existence of a 2-dimensional Grothendieck construction, I provide a proof of the aforementioned universal property.
 The methods, morally speaking, employ the `internal logic' of higher category theory: they make no explicit use of any particular model.